Thingybob8055/gameboy-emulator/README.md

 - Passes all the Blaarg CPU Tests.
 - Passes DMG Acid 2 PPU test.
 - Plays **ROM only** GB games.
+- Plays GB games that use the MBC1 mapper.
 - Can display native file dialog using an open source library.

 # A special thanks to: